jeti20/Horoszczy/README.md

 Main Menu
 ![](https://github.com/jeti20/Horoszczy/blob/main/pictures/png2.PNG)

-Level 1  - The goal here is to collect 20Nitro and do not hit the enemy
+Level 1  - The goal here is to collect 20Nitro and do not hit the enemy.
+Press left shift to speed up and press space button to shoot and destroy enemys
 ![](https://github.com/jeti20/Horoszczy/blob/main/pictures/png3.PNG)